-Dr Gianfranco Giuntoli is a Research Associate at the Social Policy Research Centre.
+Dr Gianfranco Giuntoli is a Research Fellow at the Social Policy Research Centre.
 His research interests lie in the social study of health and illness, with a particular focus on the connections between well-being, poverty and employment transitions, and how social and policy factors affect people’s intra-personal and inter-personal experiences of well-being and their resilience.

 Gianfranco gained his PhD in Psychology from The Australian National University.
 His thesis consisted of an application of Amartya Sen’s concept of ‘capabilities’ to the study of the quality of life of people living with HIV/AIDS.